GoogleCloudPlatform/professional-services/tools/gcs-usage-recommender/README.md

 This will prompt you to enter an authorization code on your first time.
 Go to the URL that the prompt specifies, copy the code, and paste it back into the terminal.
 After this, your scheduled query is created successfully.
+Verify this by checking in the [cloud console](https://console.cloud.google.com/bigquery/scheduled-queries)

 <h2>Using the Data</h2>